-- Open ended questions are used to determine how well you think on your feet and how quickly you can focus on the topic at hand.
-Stay focused on your skills and how they will benefit the employer. - Behavioural questions are used to gather examples of your past behaviour to predict your future behaviour as their employee.
-Use the job posting to try to determine what skills the employer will ask about. - Situational questions are potential situations used by employers to see how you would handle real-world problems. - Stress questions happen when the interviewer tries to see how you well you react under pressure with questions that are rarely related to the job posting qualifications.
+• Open ended questions are used to determine how well you think on your feet and how quickly you can focus on the topic at hand.
+Stay focused on your skills and how they will benefit the employer.

+- Behavioural questions are used to gather examples of your past behaviour to predict your future behaviour as their employee.
+Use the job posting to try to determine what skills the employer will ask about. - Situational questions are potential situations used by employers to see how you would handle real-world problems. - Stress questions are asked when the interviewer tries to see how well you react under pressure with questions that could be related or unrelated to the job posting qualifications.